user18130814200115-2/groffscripts/README.md

 Actual changes to the workflow will increment the version number, bugfixes will increment the decimal.

 In other words, if you use version 1.1, you can and should use 1.2 if it comes out.
-However, version 2.1 might make changes to how everything works meaning that the same groff source file might compile differently.
+However, version 2.1 might make changes to how everything works, meaning that the same groff source file might compile differently.